infosourav28/movieticketbookingapp/README.md

    .\booking_app.exe
    ```

-### 4. Steps to run the code irrespective of Operating system:
+### 3. Steps to run the code irrespective of Operating system:
-  * Clone the repository & go inside the repository project folder, replace all the content of the  **Makefile** with content of **Makefile-COMBINED**
+  * Clone the repository & go inside the repository project folder,
   * If you **meet the Prerequisites mentioned in Step 3 for WINDOWS OS**, then

-  * open any terminal for eg: powershell/ Linux bash depending upon OS inside the repository project folder
+  * Open any terminal for eg: powershell/ Linux bash depending upon OS inside the repository project folder

   * Enter the Clean command :
   ```bash